vmware-tanzu/application-accelerator-samples/where-for-dinner/spaces-beta1-deployment/README.md

 and connection information for the RabbitMQ and MySQL instances.
 You will need to base64 encode each secret/credential value before adding it to the serviceSecret.yaml file; an easy way to base64 values is to use an online tool such as https://www.base64encode.org.

+#### Update Kubernetes Gateway Route

+Where For Dinner uses an `HTTPRoute` resource to create an externally resolvable and accessible endpoint on the internet.
+The hostname portion of the externally addressable address is controlled by the `spec.parentRefs.sectionName` of the `HTTPRoute` resource.
+The sectionName field's value is prefixed with `http-` and then followed by the desired hostname.
+For example, a value of `http-where-for-dinner` would result in a hostname of `where-for-dinner`.

+In the `routes` directory you will see that you’ve “k8GatewayRoutes.yaml” file.
+Modify k8sGatewayRoutes.yaml to replace the <hostname> with the hostname that you would like your app to be available at and save it.

 #### Switch Context To New Space